Investigating Generalization Behaviours of Generative Flow Networks: A Benchmark Task to Investigate Generalization Behaviours of GFlowNets

-Readers are also hopefully now on board that this benchmark is sufficiently complex, and has interesting characteristics for empirical validation and hypothesis testing purposes.
-We also consider 2 non-graph environments, a \textbf{hypergrid} environment and \textbf{sequence} environment, with reasonably sized states spaces such that we can tractably compute $p(x; \theta)$ exactly.
+Readers are hopefully now on board that this benchmark is sufficiently complex, and is useful for empirical validation and hypothesis testing purposes.
+As mentioned, we also consider 2 non-graph environments, a \textbf{hypergrid} environment and \textbf{sequence} environment, with reasonably sized states spaces such that we can tractably compute $p(x; \theta)$ exactly.
 This allows us to investigate GFlowNet generalization behaviours in contexts other than graphs.
-Since the graph, hypergrid, and sequence environments are all discrete spaces, we expect general findings to be consistent across all tasks.
 We use tasks and reward functions used in prior GFlowNet work~\citep{bengio2021flow,malkin2022trajectory,jain2023multi}.
-We describe the setups and experimental details of these environments and tasks in \S\ref{ap:hyper_seq_env}.
+See \S\ref{ap:hyper_seq_env} for details.